jxmot/esp8266-dht-udp/README.md

 ],"apcount":2}
 ```

 The code responsible for connecting to an access point will multiple attempts.
-This is describe in the README of the [ESP8266-config-data-V2](<https://github.com/jxmot/ESP8266-config-data-V2>) repository.
+This is described in the README of the [ESP8266-config-data-V2](<https://github.com/jxmot/ESP8266-config-data-V2>) repository.

 To keep the contents of this file secure make a copy of it and prepend the underscore to its name.
 Be sure to edit your `data/_appcfg.data` file to access the correct file.